 - research what other fundraisers can offer you - are you getting the best value?

 Legal requirements when working with other organisations

 By law, you must have a written contract to work with a professional fundraiser or commercial partner.
 You might want to take professional advice before entering into such an agreement.

 - What to include in a written agreement: charities and fundraising

-- Corporate partnerships, code of fundraising practice – The Institute of Fundraising
+- Corporate partnerships, code of fundraising practice - Fundraising Regulator

 The company you are working with should provide a solicitation statement to donors before money is handed over.
 This must clearly say that your charity will profit from the donation and how much you will receive.